Rishabhji24/Amalthea_Web_FrontEnd/README.md

 # Amalthea 2020

 Front-End of the Amalthea 2020 website.
-Hosted on https:amalthea.iitgn.ac.in
+Hosted on https://amalthea.iitgn.ac.in

 Following are the links to the different designs we tried for the website.
 We finally settled on the 3rd iteration :)